SimCab-CHU/ifCNV/README.md

 Which means that the region will be considered altered if all three regions are detected as outliers.

-In the third case (**C**), there is only one target per region, meaning that the localisation score will be either 0 either 6.91.
+In the third case (**C**), there is only one target per region, meaning that the localisation score will be either 0 or 6.91.

 ifCNV will never consider the regions as altered if the user doesn't change the score threshold.